jamieviva/Libcarp/README.md

 # The TIER Documentation Protocol v2.0 for R

-## Overview
+## Overvumentation Protocol provides instructions for assembling a

-The TIER Documentation Protocol provides instructions for assembling a set of electronic files that document all the steps of data processing and analysis you conduct for an empirical research paper.
+set of electronic files that document all the steps of data processing and analysis you conduct for an empirical research paper.